 - Always check the true temperature of your oven with an oven thermometer.

-- Make sure your ingredients are at room temperature, the butter, milk, and eggs.
+- Make sure your ingredients are at room temperature: the butter, milk, and eggs.

 - Only add the frosting to your cake once it has cooled completely.

-- Make sure you have beaten the frosting for long enough, the buttercream consistency must be light and fluffy.
+- Make sure you have beaten the frosting for long enough; the buttercream consistency must be light and fluffy.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe